1. Early Attention and Number

 The Cognitive and Educational Foundations of Preschool Maths:(not) as easy as 1, 2, 3.

 This project began (in 2011-2014) by focusing on understanding why attention and executive functions in preschoolers relate to developing number cognition.
-We are now (2016-2019) pursuing further longitudinal and mechanistic questions about why and how attention and executive functions matter to early numeracy.
-We are using a number of complementary approaches to investigating this question: studying concurrent and longitudinal relationships across the many skills children bring to the task of learning to be numerate, but also qualitative investigations of their preschool environment.
+Building on that work, in 2016-2019 we pursued further longitudinal and mechanistic questions about why and how attention and executive functions matter to early numeracy.
+We used a number of complementary approaches to investigating this question: studying concurrent and longitudinal relationships across the many skills children bring to the task of learning to be numerate, but also qualitative investigations of their preschool environment.

 We also collaborated with Dr Fiona Simmons and her team at John Moores University, Liverpool, to share procedures and data in order to create a larger data-set and test whether our conclusions converge across two rather large but different samples.
 We are also working in partnership with a South African research team who are looking at the interactions between motor control, executive functions and socio-economic background.

-Lead researchers, working with Prof. Gaia Scerif on the Nuffield project, are Emma Dove and Megan Von Spreckelsen.
-Annelot de Rechteren van Hemert is developing the project further through her DPhil here at Oxford after working as a Graduate Research Assistant.
+Lead researchers, working with Prof. Gaia Scerif on the Nuffield project, were Emma Dove, Megan Von Spreckelsen and Ilse Coolen.
+Annelot de Rechteren van Hemert is developing the project further through her DPhil here at Oxford after working as a Graduate Research Assistant on this project.

 Rebecca Merkley was the lead researcher in the first part of this work, as part of her DPhil here.
-Rebecca is now a close collaborator and independent researcher at Carleton University, Canada, as is Daniel Ansari, at the Numerical Cognition Lab, University of Western Ontario, Canada.
+Rebecca is part of the project team, a close collaborator and independent researcher at Carleton University, Canada, as is Daniel Ansari, at the Numerical Cognition Lab, University of Western Ontario, Canada.

-With Rebecca and Daniel, co-Investigators on the ongoing project funded by the Nuffield Foundation (see below) are Prof Vicky Murphy (Education, Oxford) and Dr Ann Dowker (Psychology, Oxford) with a team of expert advisors (Prof Kathy Sylva, Keely Cook).
+With Rebecca and Daniel, co-Investigators on the project funded by the Nuffield Foundation are Prof Vicky Murphy (Education, Oxford) and Dr Ann Dowker (Psychology, Oxford) with a team of expert advisors (Prof Kathy Sylva, Keely Cook, Dr Fiona Simmons).

 Clarendon Fund & Natural Sciences and Engineering Research Council of Canada grants to Rebecca.